Hildegard Knef: German film career

-In 1948, she received the best-actress award from the Locarno Film Festival because of her role in the film Film Without a Title.
+In 1948 she received the best-actress award from the Locarno Film Festival because of her role in the film Film Without a Title.
 Her singing career started in the 1960s once her film career was not going very well.
-She performed in television shows such as in episodes of Scarecrow and Mrs. King and in a 2000 documentary in which she was playing by herself Marlene Dietrich: Her Own Song.
+She performed in television shows such as episodes of Scarecrow and Mrs King and a 2000 documentary in which she was playing by herself Marlene Dietrich: Her Own Song.

-In the 1960s she appeared in a number of such low-budget films as The Lost Continent.
+In the 1960s she appeared in a number of low-budget films, including The Lost Continent.

-She appeared in the 1975 screen adaptation of the Hans Fallada novel, Every Man Dies Alone directed by Alfred Vohrer, released in English as Everyone Dies Alone in 1976, and for which she won an award for best actress at the International Film Festival in Karlovy Vary, then Czechoslovakia.
+She appeared in the 1975 screen adaptation of the Hans Fallada novel Every Man Dies Alone directed by Alfred Vohrer, released in English as Everyone Dies Alone in 1976, and for which she won an award for best actress at the International Film Festival in Karlovy Vary, then Czechoslovakia.

-During her career, she performed in over 50 films.
-Nineteen of her films were produced in other countries than Germany: the United States, United Kingdom, France, Italy, Austria and Spain.
+During her career she performed in more than 50 films.
+Nineteen of her films were produced in countries other than Germany: the United States, United Kingdom, France, Italy, Austria and Spain.

 Career in the United States

 David O. Selznick invited her to Hollywood, but she refused to agree to the conditions of the contract which reportedly included changing her name to Gilda Christian and pretending to be Austrian rather than German.
 Knef was cast as Hilde in the Hollywood film Decision Before Dawn (1951), directed by Anatole Litvak and co-starring with Richard Basehart and Oskar Werner in a story about the later part of World War II.

-The following year Knef's first husband, an American named Kurt Hirsch, encouraged her to try again for success in the U.S. She changed her name from Knef to Neff, but was only offered a supporting role in The Snows of Kilimanjaro (1952), an adaptation of an Ernest Hemingway short story.
+The following year Knef's first husband, an American named Kurt Hirsch, encouraged her to try again for success in the U.S. She changed her name from Knef to Neff, but was offered only a supporting role in The Snows of Kilimanjaro (1952), an adaptation of an Ernest Hemingway short story.

 Her reputation in the U.S. was hurt because of her nude scenes in the German film Die Sünderin (1951) and because she fell in love with a Nazi when she was 19.

 Finally, in 1955, Knef was offered a starring role in the Broadway musical Silk Stockings by Cole Porter, which was based on the 1939 film Ninotchka, which had starred Greta Garbo in the title role.
-Knef had acted in at least 30 films in the United States and Europe, but her triumph came in New York when she played Ninotchka, an unemotional Soviet commissar.
+Knef had acted in at least 30 films in the United States and Europe but her triumph came in New York when she played Ninotchka, an unemotional Soviet commissar.
 The New York Times drama critic Brooks Atkinson described her rendition as "an immensely skillful performance."